Paradoxum-Wikis/ALTERSHAPER-Bot/README.md

 # ALTERSHAPER Bot - ALTER EGO Wiki Moderation Bot

-A lawful angel Discord moderator—speaks in CAPS with pseudo-biblical English.
+A lawful angel Discord moderator—speaks in pseudo-biblical English.
+Has utilities to link an account with a wiki account, and give out appropriate roles.

 Extensive documentation will be found here: https://alter-ego.fandom.com/wiki/Help:ALTERSHAPER